CaramelFur/Picsur/README.md

 # Picsur

-> Totally not an imgur clone
+> Totally not an Imgur clone

 I couldn't really find any open source project that allowed you to easily host images.
 So I decided to create one.